himanshuchandola-zz/First-Demo-DevOps-Project/README.md

 # First-Demo-DevOps-Project
-Just Demo DevOps Project using Jenkins in Centos installed in VirtualBox
+Demo DevOps Project using Jenkins in Centos installed in VirtualBox